 image via Craftberry Bush

 Now – this does not mean that you have to paint every wall the same color.
-In fact, you want to vary the ratio in which the color is used.
+But it’s a good idea to keep it similar.
 If navy blue is your dominant accent color, it may be a couch in one room, an accent wall in another and a rug in yet another.
 The same color is reflected throughout your home in different ways, creating a sense of flow and cohesion.

 Tip: Struggling with your whole house color scheme?
 I’ve an entire post dedicated to the topic!

 You Have Not Consistently Used Wood, Metals or Neutral Elements

 image via: Wildbrass Blog